 App updates are necessary because they fix bugs, add new features, and improve user experience.
 By default, official apps on FireStick update automatically whenever a new update is available.

-Whenever updates occur, the FireStick consumes more data than usual, which may cause it to slow down.
-However, unless several apps are getting updated back to back, your device should return to optimum speed soon enough.
+However, when FireStick updates automatically, it consumes more data than usual, which may cause it to slow down.
+This is a temporary issue, and your device will return to optimum speed soon enough.
+You can turn off auto-updates if you want.
+However, we recommend against it.

 Note: I don’t recommend turning off automatic updates.
-If they are the reason your FireStick is slow, once the update is over, your device will resume its normal speed.
+If they are the reason your FireStick is slow, it will resume normal speed once the update is done.
 The updates usually take only a few minutes.

 However, if you still want to turn off automatic updates, here are the steps: